 In this case the Wife claimed that the Husband had behaved unreasonably.
 The Court initially refused a divorce on the basis that the Wife had not shown this, as it felt she had only referred to behaviour that was “at best flimsy” and saying they were “minor altercations of a kind to be expected in a marriage”.
 The end result has been that the Wife has been stuck within a marriage she does not want due to what many people are calling a technicality.

-In November 2016, I supported Resolution, an organisation representing specialist family lawyers, at their Parliamentary lobbying day.
-Resolution was representing what many family lawyers consider is a necessary step, which is to move towards a “no fault” divorce process.
+Resolution, an organisation representing specialist family lawyers recently held a Parliamentary lobbying day, where they were representing what many family lawyers consider a necessary step, which is to move towards a “no fault” divorce process.
 Critics have argued that this will make divorce much easier and therefore should not be encouraged.
-Surely, however, it would make circumstances like this much less stressful.
-Surely, if one party has decided that they no longer wish to remain married to the other party, the anguish should not be prolonged as in this case.
+Surely, however, it would make circumstances like this much less stressful - if one party has decided that they no longer wish to remain married to the other party, the anguish should not be prolonged as in this case.
 The decision of the Court so far has not resolved marital tension and left the couple happily together, it has simply prolonged a difficult and stressful situation where the parties have remained in Court proceedings, creating the need for the Wife to continue to repeat and reinforce the reasons she no longer wishes to remain married to the Husband.

 For further advice on divorce proceedings, please contact a member of our Family Law team on firstname.lastname@example.org